56th/drops/README.md

 ### Cahn-Hilliard model

-Cahn - Hilliard model problems is located in the directory `\scr\surfphasesep`
+Cahn - Hilliard model code is located in the file `/src/surfphasesep/surfphasesep.cpp`

 ### Scalar auxiliary variable method for CH equations

+Scalar auxiliary variable method for Cahn - Hilliard model code is located in the file `/src/savch/savch.cpp`

 ### Navier-Stokes-Cahn-Hilliard model

+Navier-Stokes-Cahn-Hilliard model code is located in the file `/src/surfnsch/surfnsch.cpp`